a-kesss/a-kesss/README.md

 ### :computer: I can:

-- :dart: Develop components in React.
+- :dart: Development of components in React (2+ years)

+- Experience with TS (2+ years)

-- :sunglasses: Confident knowledge of Redux, HTML, CSS.
+- :sunglasses: Confident knowledge of HTML, CSS

+- Working with the Vite build system

 - :space_invader: I understand the principles of adaptive layout

+- Working with UI libraries

-- :globe_with_meridians: Have experience working with backend
+- :globe_with_meridians: Working with Backend(PostgreSQL, ORM Sequelize)

-- :pizza: Team development experience with using the Git control system
+- :pizza: Team development experience with
+ᅠusing a control system
+ᅠGit versions(2+years)

 ---